 Everything you always wanted to know about pyrography or were afraid to ask right here with my free online Pyrography 101© tutorials!

-Don't forget to check out my books, "Pyrography 101: A Lesson in Wood burning"; "Lifelike Pyrography from Photographs" and "The Art of Pyrography: Taking Wood burning to New Limits" for more detailed information and step-by-step instructions.
+Don't forget to check out all my books, "Pyrography 101: A Lesson in Wood burning"; "Lifelike Pyrography from Photographs" and "The Art of Pyrography: Taking Wood burning to New Limits" for more detailed information and step-by-step instructions.